joestubbs/coe379L-sp24/docs/unit01/eda.rst

 * 25%, 50%, 75%: The percentile, i.e., the value below which the given percentage of values fall, approximately.
   For example, the output above indicates that approximately 25% of cars were created during or before the year 2011.

 This information helps us to see how the values of a particular column are distributed.
+For example, the data indicate that:

 We can also use graphical tools for this purpose.

 Matplotlib and Seaborn
 ^^^^^^^^^^^^^^^^^^^^^^